thesarthakjain/telegram_bot/readme.md

 ## Description

-This is a Telegram Bot template that can used as template personal bot
+This is a telegram Bot that can be used as a template for personal telegram bot.

-## Telegram Api Token and username
+## Telegram API Token Generation

-1. First you will need create a telegram account and then search for the `@BotFather`.
+1. First you will need to create a personal telegram account and then search for `@BotFather`.
 Then type the command - `/newbot`

-1. After that given the `username` and save this username as it will be required later.
+1. After that enter the `username` for the bot.

-1. The `@BotFather` will give you the API Token for your bot.
+1. The `@BotFather` will give you the API Token for the bot.

 ## Getting started with the Telegram-Bot

-1. The project requires a `config.yaml` file.
-There are two ways to generate the same.

-    - Manually  - create a `config.yaml` in the directory where `bot.py` lies, with the following contents.
+1. Make sure you are in the project directory:

+        $cd /path/to/telegram_bot

+1. Install the requirements:

+        $pip3 install -r requirements.txt

+1. Creating `config.yaml` file manually - This could be skipped as running the bot without this file will automatically generate it for you.

     	```yaml
-            token:  <put your bot <API token> here>
-            username: <put the bot <username> here>
+            token: <put the bot token here>
             bot_admin: <bot admin username>
             trusted_users: <any trusted user>
         ```

-    - From the command Line

-        If you have not created the yaml file, you can also generate one from the command line.
-When you start the app without a `config.yaml` in the project directory, the command line will ask for few tokens( Those you have acquired from `@BotFather`)

-        Just give the tokens and username to the command line and it will generate the yaml file for you.

-1. The `bot.py` will also generate the saved folder inside the project directory.
+1. The `bot.py` will also generate the `saved` folder inside the project directory.

-    - Here all the files will be stored that the trusted_users and admins upload.
+    - Here all the files will be stored that the trusted_users and admins send to the bot via telegram.

-1. Now make sure that you are in the project directory if not then change working directory to project directory:

-        cd /path/to/telegram_bot

-1. Install the requirements:

-        $pip3 install -r requirements.txt

 1. Run the bot: